uw-dims/dims-sr/dashboarduidesign.rst

 #.
 Chat

-   * Opens/views the chat window
+   * Opens the chat view.

 #.
 Search/Query

-   * Opens the query interface
+   * Opens the query view
    * In terms of the current implementation, this could take the user to the current main page with the query (Magnifying glass) view active.